Bishoy-Samwel/Bishoy-Samwel/README.md

 - 💬 Ask me about: React, Rails, Chess, Diet, Workout Routine
 - 📫 How to reach me: bishoy.samwuel@gmail.com
 - ⚡ Fun fact: I can play Table tennis for 3 hours/day and 100 chess match/day
-- 📖 Currently I'm reading: Atomic Habbits, Frontend Architecture for Design Systems,  Designing data-intensive applications
+- 📖 Currently I'm reading: The Art of Learning - Josh Waitzkin

 Currently studying as an international programmer in [Microverse](https://www.microverse.org/?grsf=fds6ce)